Victoria Recreation Ground: History

 In October 1900, the question was raised as to whether the recreation ground could be turned into allotments, as this would provide fine recreation for classes of people such as clerks and mechanics, who could on their half-holidays grow fruit and vegetables.
 This motion was quickly quashed on the basis that the agreement was that the land could be used for genuine recreation only.
 By 1902, Newport Cricket Club was playing at the ground, although the pavilion and some of the other works had not yet been finished.
 They were very relieved that they no longer had the annual anxiety of whether to dissolve the club, for lack of a ground to play on.
 It had also meant that in the last year they could form an Isle of Wight County Cricket Club, who would no doubt also play at the venue.
-It was also proposed that there might be a railway siding for visitors to the ground in future, which of course never happened.
+It was also proposed that there might be a railway siding for visitors to the ground in future, which never happened.

 Cycling was indeed brought to the Recreation Ground and on 26 June 1903 a meeting of the Isle of Wight Cycling and Amateur Athletic Clubs was held there.
 It brought over 3,000 spectators, including Mr and Mrs Tankerville Chamberlayne MP.
 As well as the events, there were trick-cycling performances, a bicycle polo match and a performance by the Volunteer Band.
 There were unfortunately a number of accidents on the grass cycle track and Chamberlayne hoped that this would spur everybody on to provide within a year, one of the finest cinder tracks in the country.

 In 1906, a Sweetmeat Automatic Delivery Company LTD Automatic Weighing Machine was installed at the premises.
 At the same time, it was agreed that the St Paul's and Newport Band would be given permission to play at the ground every alternate Thursday evening and to collect money for the Nursing Fund.
 However, dancing was to be strictly prohibited, thought to be a very wise decision for many reasons, as it led to misconduct in the long run.
 Because of complaints of unruly conduct at the ground, it was agreed to appoint a Supervision Officer to keep order until at least September at a wage of not exceeding 10 shillings a week.

 Though cricket had undoubtedly been played at the recreation ground prior to 1938, it was in this year that Hampshire came across from the mainland to play a first-class match against Northamptonshire in the County Championship, which Hampshire won by 7 wickets, thanks in large part to a century and six wickets from Stuart Boyes.
 Hampshire returned the following season to play a second first-class match against Middlesex, which Middlesex won by an innings and 25 runs, following scores of 97 by Jack Robertson and 118 by Bill Edrich.
 First-class cricket didn't return to the ground following World War II.
 Newport Cricket Club play on the ground today.